rafaelaqfc/Final-Project-SQL/cleaning_data.md

 SELECT *
 	FROM analytics;

--- Again, it was used the UPDATE funtion to write the integer 0 in the rows previously marked as NULL in the column units_sold, initially, and in other columns such as bounces and revenue:
+-- Again, along that table ("analytics"), it was used the UPDATE function to write the integer 0 in the rows previously marked as NULL in the column "units_sold", initially, and in other columns such as "bounces" and "revenue"(the queries were done one by one in order to better visualize the columns):

 UPDATE all_sessions
 	SET total_transactions_revenue = 0